Middle Tennessee State University Athletics

 5/19/2026 4:12:00 PM | Men's Tennis

-MURFREESBORO, Tenn. – Middle Tennessee announced Tuesday that they has added two transfers Aryan Saleh from Old Dominion and Asier Ayllon Prado from uindy.
+MURFREESBORO, Tenn. – Middle Tennessee Men's Tennis announced Tuesday that it has added two transfers, Aryan Saleh from Old Dominion and Asier Ayllon Prado from UIndy, for the upcoming 2026-27 season.

-Continuing his success into the 2024-25 season, Saleh received CSC Academic All-District Honors.
-He finished his sophomore season 19-11 in singles overall, going 6-5 at #6 and 5-2 at #5.
-In doubles, he went 6-6 overall, including 2-0 at #3, 0-1 at #2, and 1-0 at #1.
-Notably, he had a seven-game winning streak to end the fall season and start the spring season, defeating No. 53 Purdue, Virginia Tech, and Radford.
-He won 6-1 and 6-1 in singles against No. 75 Georgia Southern to help win ODU's third straight Sun Belt Championship.
+The year prior, he finished his sophomore season 19-11 in singles overall, going 6-5 at court six and 5-2 at court five.
+In doubles, he went 6-6 overall, including 2-0 at position three and 1-0 at position one.
+Notably, he had a seven-match winning streak to end the fall season and start the spring season, defeating student-athletes from No. 53 Purdue, Virginia Tech, and Radford.
+He won 6-1 and 6-1 in singles against his opponent from No. 75 Georgia Southern to help win ODU's third-straight Sun Belt Championship.

-Prado, from Getafe, Spain, was honored as the 2026 GLVC Player of the Year, a testament to his competitive spirit and excellence.
-He surged to a 22-5 record in the top singles position, showcasing his reliability and skill.
-Prado also impressed in doubles, tallying a 12-5 record this season and earning a coveted top-50 ranking with partner Mathieu Derache.
+Prado, from Getafe, Spain, was honored as the 2026 Great Lakes Valley Conference Player of the Year following a 22-5 record in the top singles position, dropping just three matches in the spring campaign.
+Prado also impressed in doubles, tallying a 12-5 record during the 2025-26 season and earning a coveted top-50 ranking with partner Mathieu Derache.

 Reflecting on his freshman year, he was crowned GLVC Freshman of the Year after a standout first season.
-He earned First-Team All-GLVC honors after posting a 20-2 singles record, including an unblemished 6-0 mark in GLVC play.
-He finished the 2025 campaign with a singles ranking of #17 in the Midwest Region, having initially debuted at #4 singles in the Greyhound lineup before quickly working up to the #2 slot.
+He earned First-Team All-GLVC honors after posting a 20-2 singles record, including an unblemished 6-0 mark in league play.
+He finished the 2025 spring campaign with a singles ranking of No. 17 in the Midwest Region, having initially debuted at No. 4 singles in the Greyhound lineup before quickly working up to the second singles slot.
 He ended the season on a 16-match win streak and posted a 12-11 record in doubles competition.

 Head Coach Jimmy Borendame on the two transfers: